-At times exhilarating, at times utterly peaceful, South Africa’s wonderfully diverse regions offer world-leading safaris with world-class wines; bucolic Dutch towns with marvellous handicrafts; and vibrant cities, with stunning Cape Town an emblem of everything exciting and dynamic about this captivating country.
+At times exhilarating, at times utterly serene, South Africa’s diverse regions offer world-leading safaris alongside world-class wines, bucolic Dutch towns with marvellous handicrafts, and vibrant cities, with elegant, energetic Cape Town an emblem of everything exciting and dynamic about this captivating country.

 A vast and mesmerisingly beautiful medley of landscapes, South Africa sees the thrill of bushveld safaris and the adventure of hikes in the Cape Fold contrast with luxury rail journeys through spellbinding terrain, and the serene exploration of sleepy cliffside towns on the gloriously green Garden Route.
 Atop Cape Town’s iconic Table Mountain, spectacular views over Africa’s metropolitan jewel reveal a city burgeoning with attractions.
 Stoic Lion’s Head rock nods towards the elegant V&A Waterfront, which sizzles day and night with gourmet street food; cheerfully colourful houses beam from Bo-Kaap, while palm trees shade grand Georgian mansions; and beyond, Robben Island stands as a reminder of Nelson Mandela’s 18-year imprisonment, and all that’s changed in South Africa since then.
 Wrenching yourself away from romantic Cape panoramas, short and scenic drives deliver you to unpopulated golden beaches nestled beneath magnificent mountains, or to quaint Cape Dutch towns where the oldest vineyards outside of Europe produce South Africa’s food-friendly wines.